Luis Antonio Tagle

-Tagle, who generally prefers to be called by his nickname "Chito" rather than by his clerical title, has been involved in many social issues in the Philippines, with emphasis on helping the poor while defending the Catholic Church's opposition to abortion, contraception, and what he has called "practical atheism".
-Dubbed as the "Asian Francis", he is often seen as a representative of the Catholic Church's progressive wing.
-Tagle has criticized the Catholic Church for using "harsh words" to describe LGBT as well as divorced and remarried Catholics, whom he believes should be allowed to receive Holy Communion on a case-by-case basis.
+Dubbed the "Asian Francis", Tagle is often seen as a representative of the Catholic Church's progressive wing.
+He was called a papabile for the papal conclaves of 2013 and 2025.

 Early life and studies

-Tagle was born on June 21, 1957, the eldest child of devout Catholic parents, Manuel Topacio Tagle, an ethnic Tagalog and his Chinese Filipino wife, Milagros Gokim, who previously worked for Equitable PCI Bank.
+Luis Antonio Gokim Tagle was born on June 21, 1957, in Manila, the eldest child of devout Catholic parents, Manuel Topacio Tagle, an ethnic Tagalog and his Chinese Filipino wife, Milagros Gokim, who previously worked for Equitable Bank.
 Tagle's paternal grandfather, Florencio, came from Imus, Cavite; the Tagle family were from the Spanish, lowland Christian aristocracy known as the Principalía, which were the elite prior to the 1896 Philippine Revolution.
+The Tagle surname is originally Spanish, from the northern region of Cantabria).
 Florencio was injured by a bomb explosion during the Second World War; Tagle's grandmother made a living by running a local diner.

-After completing elementary and high school at Saint Andrew's School in Parañaque, Rizal in 1973, he was influenced by priest friends to enter the Jesuit San José Seminary, which sent him to the Jesuit Ateneo de Manila University.

-Tagle earned a Bachelor of Arts degree in pre-divinity from Ateneo in 1977 and then a Master of Arts in theology at its Loyola School of Theology.
+After completing elementary and high school at Saint Andrew's School in Parañaque in 1973, Tagle was influenced by priest friends to enter the Jesuit San José Seminary, which sent him to the Ateneo de Manila University, where he earned a Bachelor of Arts degree in pre-divinity from the Ateneo in 1977 and then a Master of Arts in theology at the same university's Loyola School of Theology.
 Tagle earned his Doctorate in Sacred Theology at the Catholic University of America from 1987 to 1991.
 He wrote his dissertation under the direction of Joseph A. Komonchak on "Episcopal Collegiality in the Teaching and Practice of Paul VI".
 Tagle also attended doctrinal courses at the Institute of Pope Paul VI University.
 In Komonchak's estimation, Tagle was "one of the best students I had in over 40 years of teaching" and "could have become the best theologian in the Philippines, or even in all of Asia" had he not been appointed bishop.
 Tagle has received honorary degrees from Catholic Theological Union and La Salle University.
-Tagle is fluent in speaking his native Tagalog language, as well as the English and Italian languages.
-He is also proficient in reading Spanish, French, Korean and Latin.
+Tagle is a native Tagalog speaker and is fluent in English and Italian.
+He is also proficient in reading Spanish, French, Korean, Chinese, and Latin.